-Brett Whitley serves within the Professional Athlete Division and the Private Wealth division of Ronald Blue & Co. in Nashville, Tennessee.
+Brett Whitley serves both the Private Wealth division and the Professional Athlete Division of Ronald Blue Trust in Nashville, Tennessee.

-Prior to joining the firm in 2012, Brett enjoyed 18 years of experience working in various capacities including his role as Chief Financial and Operating Officer of BTC Capital, a real estate development and investment company, as a U.S. equity trader and owner of an independent investment company, and in corporate management of finance, sales & marketing, and operations within the General Motors’ Saturn division.
+Prior to joining Ronald Blue & Co. (the predecessor company to Ronald Blue Trust) in 2012, Brett enjoyed 18 years of experience working in various capacities including his role as Chief Financial and Operating Officer of BTC Capital, a real estate development and investment company, as a U.S. equity trader and owner of an independent investment company, and in corporate management of finance, sales & marketing, and operations within the General Motors’ Saturn division.
 Brett earned his MBA from Vanderbilt University and graduated from Wheaton College and Illinois Institute of Technology with a dual degree in Liberal Arts and Mechanical Engineering.

 Brett is active in his community by serving as a volunteer coach for youth sports, as a board member to local non-profit organizations, and in the local church he and his family attend.
 Brett and his wife, Rebecca, live in Franklin, Tennessee with their three children.